 Consumer Price Index

 The Consumer Price Index (CPI) measures inflation’s impact on your purchasing power.
 I bonds’ variable rate aligns with CPI, protecting your savings from eroding due to rising prices.
-For retirees, this means I bonds can help maintain the actual value of their investments over time, safeguarding against the effects of inflation and ensuring their financial security in retirement.
+For retirees, this means I bonds can help maintain the real value of their investments over time, safeguarding against inflation and ensuring their financial security in retirement.

 How much does a Series I bond cost, and how do I buy one?